What Does Flat Rate Mean?

 5. Incentives: Since the cost doesn’t increase with usage, customers may be encouraged to use more of a service, believing they’re getting a better value for their money.
 This can lead to higher customer engagement.

-6. Ease of Transaction: With a flat rate, the transaction process can be more streamlined because there’s no need to calculate variable rates or track usage.
+6. Ease of Transaction: A flat rate streamlines the transaction process because there’s no need to calculate variable rates or track usage.

 7. Unchanged by Time: The flat rate remains consistent, regardless of when the service is used.
 This can benefit customers who need to use the service during peak times when variable rates might be higher.